 Advancements in transportation technology require continued innovations in thermal management solutions.
 For example, autonomous systems or industrial x-ray inspection systems, provide numerous benefits, however at increased temperatures that devices and systems must endure.
-Active cooling mechanisms featuring the use of high temperature thermoelectric coolers like the HiTemp ET Series, provide the thermal management solutions needed to operate each system within an acceptable temperature range and optimize their performance.
+Active cooling mechanisms featuring the use of high temperature thermoelectric coolers provide the thermal management solution needed to operate each system within an acceptable temperature range and optimize their performance.

 Advancements such as automotive infotainment and navigation systems have significantly increased the amount of information available to drivers in Heads-up displays (HUDs).
 Presenting this much information requires a larger capacity Heads-up display system, requiring more power and generating more heat.
 Keeping the HUD temperature below the maximum operating temperature presents a need for active cooling.